 Budgeting & Financial Management Courses in South Africa

 2KO's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO is an IT consulting and training company, offering both business services and multi-platform training.
-2KO Africa's wide range of computer courses are available as full time classes, or as online learning, to ensure students have access to the best Budgeting & Financial Management training anywhere in South Africa, and even the world.
+2KO International delivers consulting services, in the IT and Business space, as well as being a training provider for IT certification and user level courses.
+Training can be any blend of bespoke, classroom and online learning, to ensure students have access to the best Budgeting & Financial Management training anywhere in South Africa, and even the world.

 Financial Management (Public Sector) (2 weeks)

 Six Sigma South Africa offers business training courses in partnership with 2KO International

 As financial resources of projects becomes constrained as a result of multiple demands by the various project objectives, the need for critical budget preparations and compilation has become very important.
 Budgets are prepared for many different purposes and the period of future forecasting varies, but most projects budget are prepared annually with the input from the various project activity areas to estimate their proposed expenditure for the period and for the appropriate subvention and allocation of funds earmarked for the projects.